open-policy-agent/opa/site/tutorials/http-api-authorization/index.md

 * You can import external data into OPA and write policies that depend on that data.

-The code for this example can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib) repository.
+The code for this tutorial can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib) repository.